 Active Spouses Club?

 The officers wives club recently turned into a general spouses club, but they can be elusive.
-I only found out about them through http://www.myspace.com/ftwainwrightwives an offshoot club of the spouses club.
 The spouses club has its own webpage, but is very rarely updated.

 Things to do in area?

 Outdoors in the summer is amazing.
 There is hiking all over the hills (oh by the way, there are no mountains in the Fairbanks area just hills or “domes”) there is floating on the Chena, Nenana, or Tanana rivers.
 Pioneer park can be a fun little place to take the kids or to shop for your family back in the 48.
 The MWR offers many programs in the summer and winter.
 Winter in Fairbanks is different.
 There is skiing, snowshoeing, dog sledding, and snowmobiling, but expect to be cold.
 There is a lot of drinking in town due to lack of things to do.
 Fort Wainwright has the highest amount of DUI’s out of all military bases.
 Your indoor activities are limited pretty much to going to hockey games, indoor glow in the dark mini golf, and going to the movies.
 There isn’t much shopping either if you are a shopper.
 Walmart, Fred Meyers, Old Navy, Sportsmans Warehouse, Barnes and Noble, Gotschalts, Sears, American Eagle, Pac Sun, Hot Topic, and Game Stop.
 That’s basically the entire list of shopping in town.
 If you are from a populated place, this is going to be a culture shock.